tizianoflati/reditools2.0/README.md

 This repo includes test data and a test script for checking that dependencies have been installed properly and the basic REDItools command works.
 The serial version of REDItools2.0 can be tested by issuing the following command:

-> ./test.sh
+> python src/cineca/reditools.py -f test/SRR2135332.bam -r $REFERENCE -o table.txt -g chr1

 ##### Running
-In its most basic form, REDItools 2.0 can be invoked with an input BAM file and an output file:
+In its most basic form, REDItools 2.0 can be invoked with an input BAM file, a reference genome and an output file:
-> python src/cineca/reditools.py -f  \$INPUT_BAM_FILE -o table.txt
+> python src/cineca/reditools.py -f \$INPUT_BAM_FILE -r $REFERENCE -o \$OUTPUT_FILE

-If you want to restrict the analysis only to a certain region (e.g., only chr1), you can use the **-g** option :
+If you want, you can restrict the analysis only to a certain region (e.g., only chr1), by means of the **-g** option :
-> python src/cineca/reditools.py -f  \$INPUT_BAM_FILE -o table.txt -g chr1
+> python src/cineca/reditools.py -f  \$INPUT_BAM_FILE -r $REFERENCE -o table.txt -g chr1

 ---